-Understanding the ACH Network
+Understanding the ACH network.

 In today's digital age, money moves faster than ever.
 At the heart of this rapid financial landscape lies the Automated Clearing House (ACH) network.
 While often unseen, ACH transactions power a vast array of everyday financial activities, from direct deposits to bill payments.